CMU-313/CMU-313.github.io/assignments/HW4.md

 To receive full credit for the checkpoint, we expect:

-- That you have tagged a version in your GitHub repo as a 0.1 release
+- That you have written Swagger Docs with reasonable API endpoints.

-- That you have Swagger Docs working with reasonable API endpoints.
+- That you have automated, runnable tests that exercise your API endpoints according to your Swagger Docs.
+Remember, they don't need to pass at the checkpoint, but they should pass by the end.

 To receive full credit for the technical artifacts, we expect: